iPhone 13 is Overheating While Charging? Fix now!

 - 5. iOS Updates: You've realized it wasn't any apps running in the background causing overheating.
 This still leaves the door open for the possibility of a software glitch that can cause overheating.

-So, if you would like to prevent this from ruining your iDevice's performance.
+So, if you would like to prevent this from ruining your device's performance.
 You can upgrade the software to the latest version of iOS.
-You can manually do this by going to "Settings", then selecting "General," then choose "Software Update".
+You can manually do this by going to "Settings", then selecting "General," then choosing "Software Update" > "Download and Install".

 - 6. Disable Refreshing Apps in The Background: Apply a few modifications to your iPhone's settings to prevent overheating.
 Do this by turning off background refresh to avoid apps from consuming an additional charge.
 Go to "Settings"> Select "General" and tap on "Background App Refresh" to toggle it off.